Consider the Purpose

 Cash-value life insurance can serve two purposes.
 It can be a resource for the funds needed to pay for funeral and burial expenses.
 And, since the policy builds cash value over time, it acts as a savings vehicle that normally earns more interest than a savings account.
 In fact, the minimum interest paid is stated in the contract and guaranteed as long as the policy remains in force.

 Some financial advisors believe that the fees associated with a life insurance policy considerably diminish the returns and a policyholder could likely earn more if they invested the premium that is over and above the cost of insurance elsewhere.
 This sounds a lot like “by term and invest the rest.”

 In the event your child dies unexpectedly, the life insurance policy would provide the funds needed to pay funeral expenses, counseling for surviving loved ones, and income for a parent who must take time off from work to grieve their loss.

 Statistically, it’s very unlikely to lose a child before age 21.
-It may make more sense to regularly deposit money in a savings account that charge minimal or no fees.
+It may make more sense to regularly deposit money in a savings account that charges minimal or no fees.

 Purchasing whole life insurance when a child is very young guarantees that they will have at least some coverage if they become ill in later years and cannot medically qualify for affordable life insurance.

 Some financial advisors believe the risk to be far too remote and the parent or grandparent has other options that require no fees to mitigate this risk.

 So there you have it.
 We’ve presented a very good argument for insuring your children or grandchildren along with the benefits a life insurance policy on the children can provide.
 We also presented the other side of the equation provided by legitimate financial planners.
 Now it’s up to you to decide.
 Contact us at 866-868-0099 or contact us through our website.